• Skip to primary navigation

 • Cymraeg

-You are here: Home / Councillors / Death Benefits / Death in Office
+You are here: Home / Councillors / Death benefits – councillors / Death in office – councillors

 If you die in office as a member of the Local Government Pension Scheme (LGPS), subject to the qualifying conditions detailed, the following benefits will become payable: